Cascade-Lab/cascade-docker/README.md

 ## Secure Password

-Make sure your are in the cascade-docker folder.
+Make sure you are in the cascade-docker folder.

 ```shell
 chmod 600 db_password.txt